Understanding RUVs

 What are Roll Up Vehicles (RUV)?

 RUVs are Special Purpose Vehicles that allow founders to consolidate multiple investors into a single entity (i.e. RUV), which then signs the investment documents and sends a single wire to the company.
-It saves founders (and you) the hassle of collecting funds and signatures from many individuals.
-AngelList handles the entity formation, collection of funds, and post-investment activities for the lifetime of the RUV.
+It saves founders from managing multiple investors’ paperwork and legal costs, both now and in future rounds.
+AngelList handles the entity formation, collection of funds, tax filings, and post-investment activities for the lifetime of the RUV.

 RUVs are structured as series Delaware Limited Partnerships.
 Each RUV is a distinct series under a Master Partnership called “Roll Up Vehicles, LP”.